Skip to main content

 This is my 4th application for an MBA program and another rejection.
 What's happening?
 I'm running out of patience.
 I understand that at 35 years old, I'm beyond the average age of a typical MBA profile.
 Am I really too old for a full-time MBA?

 One of the biggest concerns for the business school is that I'm not marketable to employers.
-Though I insisted on my entrepreneurial goals after graduation, they took it as an excuse to enter the program, and that later I would be starting the blame game that Career Services can't support me in finding a corporate role.
+Though I insisted on my entrepreneurial goals after graduation, they took it as an excuse to enter the program, and later I would start the blame game that Career Services can't support me in finding a corporate role.

 While there may be age-related challenges in MBA admissions, there are also significant benefits to admitting older candidates to MBA programs.
 Here are some of the advantages: